The Brooklyn Mat Maker

 2018-2019: When Standard Methods Hit a Wall

 The Kenny research began like most genealogical investigations: census records, death certificates, and DNA testing.
 Brooklyn census records from 1850-1880 contained multiple John Kenny entries with similar ages, Irish birthplaces, and even similar occupations.
-Death records showed several Richard Kennys dying in the 1870s, but without clear connections to specific families.
+Death records showed Richard Kenny dying in Brooklyn in 1854, but without clear connections to specific families.

 Initial DNA testing yielded only one distant match through the Corcoran line—a 4th cousin connection that predated reliable records.
 Church records scattered across multiple Brooklyn parishes provided fragments but no definitive family links.